kasperskov/binaural_spat-v1.0/README.md

 ![alt tag](docs/gyrosc_gui.png)

-In order to setup more complex head-tracking systems with position and head-orientation, you can create a similar Max for Live device and map the data to position and euler-angles inside the listener-device.
+In order to setup more complex head-tracking systems with position and head-orientation, you can create a similar Max for Live device and map the data to position (x, y, z) and euler-angles inside the listener-device.